MariaWaleskaOliver/MariaWaleskaOliver-mariaoliveira.github.io/index.md

-## Web Designer Development
+## Computer Programer

 Programming involves logical reasoning, curiosity, creativity and, above all, the desire to solve problems in the best possible way, with the aim of simplifying and/or improving a variety of tasks in our daily lives.
 During this first semester we had the pleasure of developing new projects using HTML, CSS, Java Script, C# and UX.
 In which I have the pleasure of exhibiting in this portfolio.

 ## HTML and CSS

 ### BEAUTÉ
-That is my assigment 2 [MyWebSite](https://mariawaleskaoliver.github.io/MariaWaleskaOliver-BEAUT--/home.html)
+I made a static website for a jewelry called Beuté using html and css.
+That was one of my most inportant and pleasurable assigments to me.Please check it out!
+[MyWebSitejewelry](https://mariawaleskaoliver.github.io/MariaWaleskaOliver-BEAUT--/home.html)

 ### Awesomeflorists

-That is my assigment 3 [MyWebSite2](https://mariawaleskaoliver.github.io/Awesomeflorists/index.html)
+I made a static website for a flower shop for as an activict.Please check it out!
+[MyWebSiteAwesomeflorists](https://mariawaleskaoliver.github.io/Awesomeflorists/index.html)

 ## Java Script

-That is my assigment 3 [MyWebSite3](https://mariawaleskaoliver.github.io/java3/)
+I made a dynamic website to collect some data from the usaers using JavaScript.
+Please check it out!
+[MyWebSite3](https://mariawaleskaoliver.github.io/java3/)

 ## UX
-Mystery game prototype developed using Just In mind app.
+In my first semester I developed a Mystery game prototype developed using Just In mind app.

 ![net1](https://user-images.githubusercontent.com/102097554/159825579-52af75a8-d46f-4aed-b834-08ff03020428.png)

+I also I had the opportunity to work in a group and develop some:

+-Personas
+-Uses Cases
+-Entities
+-Portotypes